joetjo/jopLauncher/README.md

 Platform : **Windows** ( python )

-Note: the project is fully compatible to other platform be tested only on windows and package only for windows.
+Note: the project is fully compatible to other platform be tested only on windows and packaged only for windows.

 # next version